brandonhenricks/xperience-community-health-checks/README.md

     - Verify that your application is a Xperience by Kentico application.

 2. **Install Required Package:**
-    - You need the `Microsoft.Extensions.Diagnostics.HealthChecks` package for utilizing the `IServiceCollection` interface.
+    - You need the `Microsoft.Extensions.Diagnostics.HealthChecks` package for utilizing the `IHealthChecksBuilder` interface.
 If not already installed, you can add it via NuGet with the following command:
       ```
       dotnet add package Microsoft.Extensions.Diagnostics.HealthChecks
       ```